undus5/undus/content/posts/backup-and-encryption.md

 If you use same password for all accounts, one account leaks, all other accounts would be at risks.

-[KeePass](https://keepass.info/) is an open source offline password manager, it's encrypted `"kdbx"` file becomes a sort of standard, there are several third-party apps offer cross-platform support and useful features which better than the official one.
+[KeePass](https://keepass.info/) is an open source offline password manager, it's encrypted `kdbx` file becomes a sort of standard, there are several third-party apps offer cross-platform support and useful features which better than the official one.